-Heat Treatment is one of the main value added services Fly Forge offers for steel forgings.
+Heat Treatment is one of the main value added services CFS Forge offers for steel forgings.
 Heat treatment is a post treatment method that aims to change the mechanical properties of produdcts for better working performance.
 All the steel forgings can be heat treated after forging.

 Heat Treatment Services in Our Factory

 The heat treatment after closed die forging plays an important role in developing the desired properties such as the relieving of internal stresses, the refinement of grain structure, and the attainment of improved mechanical and physical properties.
-For machinability, Fly Forge supplies forgings in the annealed, normalized, normalized and tempered, process annealed, spheroidized or full annealed condition.
+For machinability, CFS Forge supplies forgings in the annealed, normalized, normalized and tempered, process annealed, spheroidized or full annealed condition.
 The steel forgings may then be quenched and tempered to achieve the final desired properties.
-Below we will introduce some of the common heat treatment methods after forging available at Fly Forge.
+Below we will introduce some of the common heat treatment methods after forging available at CFS Forge.

 Forgings restores the softness of the metal.
 The forging is heated to a specific temperature then cooled in a furnace according to specific time intervals for uniform softness through the entire forging.